RetroPie/RetroPie-Docs/docs/Nintendo-Entertainment-System.md

 ```
 ## BIOS

-Nestopia is able to play Famicom Disk System games with a **disksys.rom** bios file.
+Both lr-nestopia and lr-fceumm are able to play Famicom Disk System games with a **disksys.rom** bios file.

 Place the BIOS in
 ```